 |Source: Kaiser Family Foundation, Health Insurance Coverage of the Total Population|

-11 percent of NM residents are uninsured, more than the national average.
-That’s bad news for residents.
+Nine percent of NM residents are uninsured, on par with the national average.
+Which is good news for residents.
 High rates of uninsured people lead to higher rates for policyholders.

 NM residents spend an average of $7,214 per year on health care, less than the national average.
 So, what determines your rates in the Land of Enchantment?
 Prices vary person to person, but are based mostly on these factors:

 Marketplace plans come in metal tiers: bronze, silver, and gold.
 More health care coverage costs more in monthly premiums.